 - Injecting cortisone steroid shots;

 - Using silicone sheets or silicone ointments;

 - Applying scar creams such as polysporin and bacitracin; and

 - Applying creams that contain vitamins A, E, Aloe Vera, collagen, and Vitamin C.

 Revision rhinoplasty, also known as corrective rhinoplasty and secondary rhinoplasty, is a nose surgery performed to eliminate nasal deficiencies that were not completely corrected in the initial operation.
-In this surgery, the nostrils are symmetrized, the tip of the nose is repaired, and the deviation of the nasal septum is corrected.
-Respiratory disorders that have emerged after the first surgery are eliminated and the dents on the nose are removed.
+In this surgery, the nostrils are symmetrized, the nose tip is repaired, and the nasal septum deviation is corrected.
+Respiratory disorders that have emerged after the first surgery are eliminated, and the dents on the nose are removed.
 If you are dissatisfied with the outcome of your previous nose job, you can perform a revision rhinoplasty at least a year after the first operation.

 In some cases, the surgeon has to get a cartilage graft from the patient's ear or rib to correct and reshape the structure of the nasal tip.
 Therefore, the recovery period of corrective rhinoplasty is a bit longer.
 During this period, avoid going to crowded places and do the same things you did after your initial nose job.

 Septoplasty, also known as nose bone surgery and septal reconstruction, is a surgical procedure in which nasal bone is reshaped, repositioned, and straightened.
-This operation is suitable for the ones who suffer from breathing issues due to deviated (crooked) septum.
+This operation suits those suffering from breathing issues due to a deviated (crooked) septum.
 Also, septoplasty improves the shape of the nose by removing extra cartilage from the side of the nose.
-Fortunately, nose bone surgery is considered a minor operation and has a short recovery period.
+Fortunately, nose bone surgery is considered a minor operation with a short recovery period.